 Certain Sports Gear

-Largely because of the weight and size of some sports gear, cruise companies have decided to ban some of them.
+Largely because of the weight and size of some sports gear, cruise companies have decided to ban some of it.
 These include canoes, kayaks, bikes, etc. Bats such as baseball and cricket bats are also not permitted on board as they do pose a risk of injury.

 Radio-Controlled Flying Toys